-Law students often complain that law school does not prepare them for the "real world" of law practice.
-The Lawyering Skills Course is an optional upper-level, semester-long program that integrates what students have learned throughout law school with the core skills needed for effective law practice and emphasizes the skills they will need in the early years of practice.
+The Lawyering Skills Course is an upper-level, semester-long program that integrates what students have learned throughout law school with the core skills needed for effective law practice and emphasizes the skills they will need in the early years of practice.
 The Lawyering Skills Course is truly Law in Action.

 A comprehensive course taught by practitioners, the Lawyering Skills Course unfolds the day-to-day work of practicing lawyers.
 The course has been part of Wisconsin’s law school curriculum since 1948, with the mission to develop a skills-based course of instruction that provides students the opportunity to practice and learn fundamental lawyering skills.